-WHAT WILL RETIREMENT COST
+WHAT WILL RETIREMENT COST?

-Pundits say you will need 60% to 85% of your gross household income today to sustain the same lifestyle after you retire.
+The experts say you'll need 60% to 85% of the gross household income you have today to keep the same lifestyle after you retire.
 I don't know how they arrive at these figures but in theory, the higher your income today, the closer you are to the lower end of that scale.